vanderbilt-redcap/all-fhir/fhir_snapshot_prd.md

 *Notes:* Use repeated forms with `all_fhir_` prefixed fields for metadata and edoc file storage for JSON payloads.
 Each resource instance is stored in a separate repeat instance with complete metadata tracking including resource name, specification, mapping type, status, and file references.

 **FR6**
-*Requirement:* Allow packaging of completed payloads into ZIP files for download
+*Requirement:* Provide on-demand streaming downloads of FHIR resources
-*Priority:* Medium
+*Priority:* High
-*Notes:* Multi-select support on monitor page
+*Notes:* Real-time ZIP generation without server storage using OnDemandStreamingPackager

 **FR7**
 *Requirement:* Track fetch status and errors per MRN